Is PrEP affected by the new coronavirus and COVID-19?

 This will likely mean testing less frequently for HIV and STIs, but PrEP will still be safe and effective.
 This will also include people in England on the PrEP IMPACT trial

-However, the urgency of social physical isolation also includes limiting physical interactions with new sexual partners.
+The urgency of social physical isolation also includes limiting physical interactions with new sexual partners.
 Virtual sex is safe, or sex with current partner(s) who you already live with.
 This also depends on whether your partners are also physically self distancing.

 Globally, people are being asked to stop hooking up in person.
 That’s because meeting new people, or people you don’t live with, risks spreading coronavirus.
 For example, if your pertner doesn’t yet have symptoms.
 Please take this into account when making decisions about meeting partners.
 Even if you don’t have symptoms, you or your partners might be passing it on to other people.